-The MDEQ–WRD is developing an approach to monitor, assess, and report on harmful algal conditions, to improve our understanding of the nature, extent, and frequency of HABs in inland waters and near-shore Great Lakes.
-The MDEQ defines a HAB as: “An algal bloom in recreational waters is harmful if microcystin levels are at or above the 20 ug/L World Health Organization non-drinking water guideline, or other algal toxins are at or above appropriate guidelines that have been reviewed by MDEQ-WRD.”
+EGLE's Water Resources Division (WRD) is developing an approach to monitor, assess, and report on harmful algal conditions, to improve our understanding of the nature, extent, and frequency of HABs in inland waters and near-shore Great Lakes.
+EGLE defines a HAB as: “An algal bloom in recreational waters is harmful if microcystin levels are at or above the 20 µg/L World Health Organization non-drinking water guideline, or other algal toxins are at or above appropriate guidelines that have been reviewed by EGLE-WRD.”
 A bloom should be considered potentially harmful when “the chlorophyll a level is greater than 30 µg/L and visible surface accumulations/scum are present, or cells are visible throughout the water column”.

 A key concept of this HAB definition is that while high chlorophyll a concentration and visible surface/water column algal accumulation can indicate potential problems, water samples must be analyzed for the presence of toxins to confirm that a bloom may, in fact, be harmful to humans.